 A complaint should be addressed to the institutional ADA Coordinator.
-The vice president for Information Technology and Administrative Services has been designated by the president to coordinate ADA compliance efforts.
+The assistant vice president for Student Affairs has been designated by the president to coordinate ADA compliance efforts.

 A complaint may be made verbally or in writing, preferably in writing, and must provide the name and address of the person making it and a brief description of the alleged violation of ADA regulations.